rabstolaf/bwsys/08_Docker.md

 This will allow you to use docker run on the new image and see your changes.

 ## 4. Dockerfile basic concept
+In this section, we will show you some fundamentals knowledge about Dockerfile.
+Dockerfile is a way to create an images from scratch or from a base images like ubuntu, alpine, etc. Follow the steps below to have a look at a Dockerfile
+Create a file call Dockerfile (word-by-word) inside a terminal

+Then start editing it.
+These are the 5 most common command syntax:

+Always start the Dockerfile with

+FROM <BASED_IMAGE>:<VERSION>

+Replace the <BASED_IMAGE> and <VERSION> with your own based image.
+For example: FROM ubuntu:latest  means that I want to start from ubuntu image with the latest version

+RUN <COMMAND> : execute the command COMMAND and save that to an intermediate container image then using that intermediate image to start the next steps of building our container image.
+Finally remove the intermediate image.

+COPY <CONTAINER_DESIRED_DIR> <HOST_DIR> to copy a directory from host to container image

+WORKDIR <DIRECTORY> to change the directory that will be used for the rest of the building process

+CMD (only 1 per Dockerfile).

+Syntax: CMD “COMMAND1” “COMMAND2” …

+Or CMD [OPTION]

 ## 5. Example